How ETFs Have Democratized Investing

 ETFs have become popular tools for accessing not only the core “building blocks” of portfolios designed to deliver long-term returns, but also for asset classes beyond stocks and bonds that can bring diversification benefits to a portfolio.
 Joining hedge fund replication products under the “alternatives” umbrella is the managed futures strategy, a technique that allows for both long and short positions in a variety of asset classes depending on momentum and other factors [see Using ETFs To Access Alternatives].

 Managed futures can be time consuming and expensive to implement, especially on a small scale.
 The packaging of this strategy in the ETF wrapper not only eliminates these headaches, but provides the intraday liquidity and potential tax efficiencies that are characteristic of all ETFs.
-WisdomTree recently launched an active managed futures ETF (WDTI) that seeks to deliver returns corresponding to the Diversified Trends Indicator (the active exception allows flexibility in using futures, swaps, forwards, or other securities).
-WDTI can be expected to exhibit low correlation to both stocks and bonds, and the use of both long and short positions means that it could perform well regardless of overall market direction [see Under The Hood of WDTI].
+WisdomTree launched an active managed futures ETF (WDTI) that seeks to deliver returns corresponding to the Diversified Trends Indicator (the active exception allows flexibility in using futures, swaps, forwards, or other securities).
+WDTI exhibits low correlation to both stocks and bonds, and the use of both long and short positions means that it could perform well regardless of overall market direction [see Under The Hood of WDTI].

 Indexes measuring volatility have been around and widely followed for decades, but it is only within the last several years that the idea of volatility as an investable asset class has developed.
 And more recently, the proliferation of ETPs linked to VIX-based indexes–there are now 15 products in the Volatility ETFdb Category–has made this asset class more widely accessible.